Flaminel/PrimePartsPrices/README.md

 # To be noted
 This project does not modify or in any way tamper with the Warframe game, process, memory and so on.
+The app only takes a screenshot and searches for the names of the parts in the image.

 ## Prerequisites